binste/basic_reproducibility_guide/2_During_the_analysis/4_Documentation.md

 Should you not be able to provide the raw data files, it is also very helpful to provide a screenshot of the `data/raw` folder such that others can better reconstruct it.

 Where you want to put this information depends on the project you are doing.
-In an academic paper, some of the information might land up in the paper itself or an appendix.
+In an academic paper, some of the information might land up in the paper itself or in an appendix.
 However, you can also just write a simple text document or something like an Excel file and put it in the folder `data/raw`.
-If your data can be downloaded for free, but you are not able to host all of it on GitHub, I highly recommend you to write a Jupyter or R notebook, which automatically downloads all the necessary files from the original sources and puts them in the correct folder.
-You can then also include the above gathered information, which is not already contained in the code of the notebook, in form of a markdown table or plain text.
+If your data can be downloaded for free, but you are not able to host all of it on GitHub, I highly recommend to write a Jupyter or R notebook that automatically downloads all the necessary files from the original sources and puts them in the correct folder.
+You can then also include the above gathered information, if it is not already contained in the code of the notebook, in form of a markdown table or plain text.

-To download a file with Python, I have prepared a function, which you should be able to just copy and use for your own project:
+To download a file with Python, I have prepared a function which you should be able to just copy and use for your own project:

 {% capture download-function %}
 ```python